biocatiit/musclex/docs/Installation/installer.md

+# Install via Installers

-# Install via Windows Installer
+## Install via Windows Installer

 For users who prefer not to manage Python environments, we provide a pre-built installer for Windows.